Katereshko/my-weather-app/README.md

 For each element the value from **result** is displayed on the page using _textContent_ and _innerHTML_.
 Also, the **getOurDate()** function is called inside the **displayResult()** function.
-It defines the current user's full date and takes the day name, date, month and year from it.
+It defines the current user's full date and takes the current day name, date, month and year from it.
 Then it handles with the page element with the "#date" id, puts it into the **dateOnScreen** variable and makes the date to be displayed on the page in the relevant element using _textContent_.

-}
 ### Customization possibilities

 In order to add more elements that can be displayed on the page, add them to HTML code in the **index.html** file and to the **displayResult()** function in the **script.js** file: add an HTML element and a variable for each data type you want to display (like humidity, presuure, etc.).
-Check the object that is placed into **result** const after the **getInfo()** async function is called so that you know what the appropriate property is called.
+Check the object that is placed into **result** const after the **getInfo()** async function is called so that you know what the appropriate property's key is.

-For example, to add humidity data to the page, you take the following steps:
+For example, to add humidity data to the page, you need to take the following steps:
-1. Add an element to the **index.html** file, make sure it has and id so that you can select it later:
+1. Add an element to the **index.html** file, make sure it has an id so that you can select it later:

 <img width="385" alt="Снимок экрана 2023-10-27 в 11 46 05" src="https://github.com/Katereshko/my-weather-app/assets/70511658/c777a858-5727-48bf-af0a-9eb791a94b11">

 `<p id="humidity">87</p>`

-(add a number to HTML as an example so that it is displayed to the user while the actual data is loading)
+(add a number within the HTML tag as an example so that it is displayed to the user while the actual data is loading)

 2. Using console, check the **result** value received after the **getInfo()** function works: